 Participants should gather this data throughout the growing season in preparation for the MDA report.
 The 2017 MDA Hemp Pilot Program Report is now available.

 The participant has the option to request a second test.
 This sample would also be collected by an MDA inspector and analyzed by HPLC test.
 The cost of this second sampling and test will be borne by the pilot participant.
 If the grower declines to pay for a second sample and test, or if the hemp samples fail a second time, the grower will be ordered to destroy their fields.
-In 2016 and 2017, all MDA industrial hemp plots were planted with varieties from the Health Canada Approved Varieties list, and were tested and found to be well below the 0.3% delta-9 THC threshold.

 Once you register your hemp fields with us, we will share your field location and contact information with local law enforcement, including the sheriff, police department, and the regional drug task force.
 For this reason, it is essential that you provide accurate field location information and maps.
 Ultimately, the grower gains protection from unwanted attention and it saves law enforcement time and money on unnecessary investigations.